Senators edge Rangers, snap five-game losing skid

-The Ottawa Senators snapped a five-game losing streak Wednesday night with a 3-2 win over the New York Rangers.
+Coming off a disastrous seven-game, 15-day road trip, the Senators made the most of home ice as they snapped a five-game losing streak Wednesday night with a 3-2 win over the New York Rangers.

+"I think when that final buzzer went there was a sigh from a lot of people, fans included," said Zack Smith, who's third-period goal held as the winner.
+"It was a good feeling.
+They're a good team over there with a good goaltender so it was a big confidence boost for us."

-Bobby Ryan, Cody Ceci and Zack Smith scored for the Senators.
-Craig Anderson, with 27 saves, ended a personal seven-game losing streak with his first win since Nov.
+Bobby Ryan and Cody Ceci also scored for the Senators (10-13-7).
+Craig Anderson, with 27 saves, ended a personal seven-game losing streak and picked up his first win since Nov.
 11.

+"It feels good to win," said Anderson.
+"After what we went through I think coming home and putting on the effort we did and getting the results we wanted it's a good feeling in here."

+For the first time since Dec.
+1 the Senators scored first and played the entire game with a lead.
+It clearly made a difference.

 Michael Grabner and Pavel Buchnevich scored for the Rangers (16-12-3) as Henrik Lundqvist stopped 27 shots.